Noxious Aquatic Species Permits Policy Statement

 The following are standard requirements for AS permits:

 - Biosecure holding facility and operations at all times.

 - Disposal of water that comes into contact with the NAS must not pose a biosecurity risk.

-- When no longer required, NAS must be uthanized and disposed of in ccordance with the relevant egislation.
+- When no longer required, NAS must be euthanized and disposed of in accordance with the relevant legislation.

-Additional requirements may be included on ermits for particular activities.
+Additional requirements may be included on permits for particular activities.

 Further information relating to this Policy Statement can be obtained by calling the Customer Service Centre on Ph: 136 186.